Sahra Wagenknecht: Political career

 After the fall of the Berlin Wall and the transformation of the SED into the Party of Democratic Socialism (PDS), Wagenknecht was elected to the new party's National Committee in 1991.
 She also joined the PDS's Communist Platform, a Marxist-Leninist faction.

-In the 1998 German federal election, Wagenknecht ran as the PDS candidate in a district of Dortmund, garnering 3.25% of the vote.
+In the 1998 German federal election, Wagenknecht ran as the PDS candidate in Dortmund I, garnering 3.25% of the vote.
 In the 2004 European election, she was elected as a PDS representative to the European Parliament.
 Among her duties in the parliament were serving on the Committee on Economic and Monetary Affairs and Delegation, as well as the Euro-Latin American Parliamentary Assembly.

 Wagenknecht successfully contested a seat in the 2009 federal election in North Rhine-Westphalia.
 She became the Left Party's spokesperson for economic politics in the Bundestag.
 On 15 May 2010, she was at last elected vice president of the Left Party with 75.3% of the vote.

 Early in 2012, the German press reported that Wagenknecht was one of 27 Left Party Bundestag members whose writings and speeches were being collected and analyzed by the Federal Office for the Protection of the Constitution.

 She was one of the main driving forces in the formation of Aufstehen, a left-wing political movement established in 2018, which exists outside of traditional political party structures and has been compared to the French movement La France Insoumise.
 In March 2019, Wagenknecht announced her withdrawal from her leadership role within Aufstehen, citing personal workload pressures and insisting that after a successful start-up phase, for which political experience was necessary, the time had come for the movement's own grass roots to assume control.
 She complained that the involvement of political parties at its heart had "walled in" the movement.
 She would nonetheless continue to make public appearances on its behalf.

 Wagenknecht was elected co-leader of the Left's Bundestag group in 2015 alongside Dietmar Bartsch succeeding long-time leader Gregor Gysi.
 Wagenknecht won 78.4% of votes cast.
 As the Left was at the time the largest opposition party in the Bundestag, she became a prominent leader of the opposition for the remainder of the parliamentary term.
 Bartsch and Wagenknecht were the Left's lead candidates for the 2017 federal election.

 The biography Sahra Wagenknecht.
 Die Biografie by Christian Schneider was published in 2019 and focuses on Wagenknecht as a person, including her family background and interest in Johann Wolfgang von Goethe.
 In November 2019, she announced her resignation as parliamentary leader, citing burnout.
 Her activities from 2017 to 2019, culminating with her resignation, are covered in the 2020 documentary film Wagenknecht, directed by Sandra Kaudelka.